PIANO DI LAVORO ELETTRICO CEI 11-27

 - Taking into account the type of test leads used (size and shape of the bare contact tip) and the distance of the live parts from each other and from the masses, there is a risk of accidental contact and accidental short circuit.

-The measurement must be carried out by PES or PAV suitable for working under voltage, equipped with insulating gloves, a visor for protection against short circuits, a helmet and suitable clothing.
+The measurement must be carried out by PES or PAV suitable for working under voltage, equipped with insulating gloves, a visor to protect against short circuits, a helmet and suitable clothing.

 A3.
 Evidence